 What is happening?

-We have previously contacted you about changes being made to the information that will be required to accompany seafood exports to the EU.
-These updates are set out in the EU’s illegal, unreported and unregulated (IUU) fishing regulations and come into effect from 10 January 2026.
+These changes are set out in the EU’s illegal, unreported and unregulated (IUU) fishing regulations and come into effect from 10 January 2026.
 These changes are separate to, and unaffected by, the outcomes of the UK-EU reset deal of May 2025.

 You can read more in the EU Frequently Asked Questions document.